fieldrndservices/labstache/README.md

 ## What is Mustache for LabVIEW?

-Mustache-LV is a pure LabVIEW library for working with logic-free [mustache](https://mustache.github.io/) templates.
-Logic-less Mustache templates are a simple template design that works great with any text-based file, especially formats that use a markup language, i.e. HTML.
+Mustache for LabVIEW is a pure LabVIEW library for working with logic-free [mustache](https://mustache.github.io/) templates.
+Logic-less Mustache templates are a simple design that works great with any text-based file, especially formats that use a markup language, such as HTML.
 This library enables [LabVIEW](https://www.ni.com/labview) developers to interact with and use Mustache templates.

 ## Installation